Jordanjohnson1999/JordanJohnson1999/README.md

 - `daily_leet7.py` - Find Maximum Value

 ## About Me
 I'm a self-driven coder passionate about cybersecurity, scripting, and building real-world solutions.
 I'm committed to lifelong learning, continuously improving my technical skills through daily practice, open-source contributions, and personal projects.
-My goal is to grow into a prefessional cybersecurity engineer or Python devoloper, Focused on creating secure, efficient systems.
+My goal is to grow into a professional cybersecurity engineer or Python devoloper, Focused on creating secure, efficient systems.
 I believe consistency, curiosity, and craftsmanship are the keys to mastering this craft.

 *More coming soon...*